boulder-on/JPassport/README.md

 ```
 # Dependencies

-JPassport itself only requires at least [Java Panama EA-17](https://jdk.java.net/panama/) to build and run.
+JPassport itself only requires **Java 17** to build and run.
+There is a separate Java 18 branch.

 The testing classes require: